Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 Networking with Nexus Dashboard

-Data (also known as Fabric) Interface.
+data (also known as fabric) interface

-Hence, during deployment of the Nexus Dashboard cluster, you must provide two IP addresses for each node that is going to be part of the Nexus Dashboard cluster.
-At the time of deployment of the Nexus Dashboard cluster, a user can make a choice on whether they want to deploy a single node Nexus Dashboard cluster or a 3 node Nexus Dashboard cluster.
-Single node Nexus Dashboard cluster deployments support NDFC IP Fabric for Media and SAN Controller production deployments and a LAN Controller lab-deployment (<=25 switches).
-A minimum of three Nexus Dashboard nodes is required for all production NDFC LAN Controller deployments.
+Therefore, during deployment of the Nexus Dashboard cluster, you must provide two IP addresses/subnets for each node that will be part of the cluster.
+At the time of deployment, you may choose whether you want to deploy a single-node or a 3-node Nexus Dashboard cluster.
+Single-node Nexus Dashboard cluster deployments support NDFC IP Fabric for Media and SAN Controller production deployments, and a LAN Controller lab deployment (<=25 switches).
+A minimum of three Nexus Dashboard nodes are required for all production NDFC LAN Controller deployments.

-Figure 1.
-Feature Manager
+Figure 1: Feature Management

 This section describes the purpose and functionality of the networks as they are used by the Nexus Dashboard services.